beingbrijesh/FloatChat-AI/floatchat/docs/GIT-TEAMWORK.md

 ✅ This keeps everyone independent, avoids breaking the project, and still keeps your branch in sync.

 Do you want me to also give you a **one-page Git cheatsheet** (all commands in order) that you and your teammates can copy-paste as daily routine?

+🔹 Steps to Push Frontend Changes to main

+Make sure you’re on your frontend branch

+git checkout frontend-saini

+Stage and commit your frontend changes
+From inside app/frontend/ (or repo root):

+git add app/frontend/
+git commit -m "Frontend: updated UI and features"

+Update your branch with the latest main
+(so you don’t overwrite backend/data updates)

+git checkout main
+git pull origin main
+git checkout frontend-saini
+git merge main

+If there are conflicts, fix them, then:

+git add .
+git commit -m "Resolved merge conflicts"

+Push your branch

+git push origin frontend-saini

+Open a Pull Request (PR) on GitHub

+Go to your repo → click Compare & Pull Request for frontend-saini → main.

+QA/lead reviews and merges.